CryptoPenguin15/AES-128_radix_bc_fhe/README.md

 # Design

 - **Readable:** Close to the FIPS-197 documentation.
-- **Encrypt/decrypt:**
-  - Default CTR encrypt mode.
-  - OFB mode with both operations also supported.
-Each block is outsourced to the cloud, with a fresh key pair.
 - **Efficient Implementation:**
   - Minimize bootstraps, as they dominate runtime.
   - Use BooleanBlock for the `S-Box` and `MixColumns`, with boolean circuit evaluation.